PaulMayer123/Seminar/_posts/2022-11-19-Boltzmann-Generatos.md

 - - - -
 <br>
 # Boltzmann Generators
 How can we use machine learning to improve the sampling?
-As in the name of the paper Boltzmann generators are used to obtain independent, "one shot" samples.
-So we no longer need small simulation steps.
+As in the name of the paper, Boltzmann generators are used to obtain independent, "one shot" samples.
+So that we no longer need small simulation steps.

 First let's take a look at what we can do.
 In our example we have all the positions and forces, for a given sample, between our molecules.
 We can therefore compute the energy of the system.
 With this energy we can calculate the Boltzmann